soundpaint/rp2040pio-docs/monitor-commands.rst

             let either RX or TX FIFO steal the other FIFO's storage -u, --unjoin (default: off)
-            revoke join operation of either RX or TX FIFO -t, --tx (default: off)
+            revoke join operation of either RX or TX FIFO --threshold=NUMBER (mandatory: no)
+            set pull threshold (when TX selected) or push threshold (when RX selected) --shift-left (default: off)
+            set shift direction left for OSR (when TX selected or for ISR (when RX selected) --shift-right (default: off)
+            set shift direction left for OSR (when TX selected or for ISR (when RX selected) --auto (mandatory: no)
+            turn on or off auto-pull (when TX selected) or auto-push (when RX selected) -t, --tx (default: off)
             apply modification on TX FIFO
   -r, --rx (default: off)